23 Magnificent English Manor Houses

 As well as the stunning house with artefacts from William John Bankes’ tips to Egypt in the 1800s, you can also admire paintings from Van Dyke and Titian.
 Perhaps one of the most popular reasons guests visit Kingston Lacy house is to admire the Spanish room.
 With the gilded ceiling that was brought from the Contarini Palace in Venice, it’s no wonder guests return time after time to the house.
 Contributed by Angela from Exploring Dorset.

 Stoneleigh Manor – Warwickshire

-This English Mansion House is comprised of two halves; the first, made of red sandstone, is a fine example of a Jacobean house, built from the ruins of the monastery.
+This English Mansion House is comprised of two halves; the first, made of red sandstone, (like you can see in the ruins of Kenilworth Castle) is a fine example of a Jacobean house, built from the ruins of the monastery.
 The second, the West Wing, was designed by famous architect Francis Smith of Warwick in the Baroque style.
 Stoneleigh has played host to several people of note, including King Charles I, Queen Victoria, and novelist Jane Austen.
 It is believed that Jane Austen modelled her novel, Mansfield Park, after Stoneleigh.

 Haddon Hall – Bakewell

 Haddon Hall is one of those places in England that will leave you speechless and in awe, almost as though you’ve transported yourself into a fairy tale.
 This gorgeous manor home is located in Bakewell in the Peak District and dates back to the 11th century.
 It’s been said to be one of the best-preserved houses of the medieval ages.

 Explore through 900 years of history and discover untold stories.
 The Tudor Hall itself was untouched for 300 years and contains some of the best-preserved furniture and tapestries in England.